 \section{Integral Representations and Asymptotics at Infinity}

 In this section, we emphasize that the asymptotic formula for Bessel functions at infinity plays a crucial role for the lattice point problem.
-Then, we investigate the asymptotic behavior of our $p$-Bessel functions under two conditions.
-Following the classical derivation method for the asymptotic formula, we derive and apply the oscillatory integral representation (Theorem \ref{matcal-J-int0}), one of the main results of this part.
+Then, we study the asymptotic behavior via integral representations of our $p$-Bessel functions under two conditions.
+Following the classical derivation method for the asymptotic formula, we derive and apply the oscillatory integral representation (Theorem \ref{matcal-J-int0}), one of the main results of this paper.